j3ffyang/instguid/instguid.md

 	# Search for open UDP network ports
 	netstat -apNlu

-Linux wu-ftp/ FTP anonymous turnoff
-	Turn off anonymous ftp access (if you have to have ftp at all) by editing /etc/ftpaccess You will see a line :

-	class   all   real,guest,anonymous  *
-	Just remove the words guest and anonymous from the line.

-	another way to permanently remove anonymous ftp userdel ftp
-	rpm -qa | grep anonftp

-tcp wrapper
-	Restricting access to local users with TCP wrappers

-	The tcpd program is configured using two files: /etc/hosts.allow and /etc/hosts.deny.
-These files have lines of the form:

-	daemon_list : client_list [ : shell_command ]

-	Access is granted or denied in the following order.
-The search stops at the first match:

-    * Access is granted when a match is found in /etc/hosts.allow
-    * Access is denied when a match is found in /etc/hosts.deny
-    * Access is granted if nothing matches

-	For example, to allow telnet access only to our internal network, we start by setting policy (reject all connections with a source other than localhost) in /etc/hosts.deny:

-	in.telnetd: ALL EXCEPT LOCAL

-Linux Telnet Connection Refused.
-	Uncomment or Add in.telnetd:ALL:ALLOW in /etc/hosts.allow
-	eg. enable some service like telnet, ssh, etc-> add below lines in hosts.allow sshd:ALL
-	telnetd:ALL
-	ftp:ALL
-	in.telnetd:ALL:ALLOW
-	ALL:192.168.0/255.0

-	Then make sure below is added in hosts.deny
-	ALL:ALL

-Linux Telnet Login/login text. message of the day
-	$vi /etc/issue -> text added in this file will be displayed when system starts on screen
-	$vi /etc/issue.net -> usually copied from above file.
-The text added will display on telnet.
-	/etc/motd -> msg of the day.

 Linux NFS mount config
 	exportfs -ra	# apply the /etc/exports change vi /etc/exports, add ->		/mnt/cdrom	192.168.1.1(ro,no_root_squash)